-A study from Springfield College in Massachusetts showed that T’ai Chi is an ideal exercise for a person with arthritis.
+A study from Springfield College in Massachusetts showed that T’ai Chi is an ideal exercise for a person with arthritis (Journal of the American Geriatrics Society, 2000, Vol 48, Iss 12, pp 1553-1559).

 The ends of bones where they come together at joints are soft so they have to be protected by a thick white gristle called cartilage.
 Arthritis occurs when cartilage is damaged, and once damaged, cartilage cannot heal.